clintjb/clintjb.github.io/_pages/cv.md

 permalink: /cv/
 ---

-For 20+ years, I have been honing my skills as a technology and business leader in the fields of operations, digitalization, cost reduction and project management.
-This experience has been developed in increasingly responsible leadership positions in various industries including automotive, aerospace and military.
+For 20+ years, I’ve been honing my skills as a transformation and business leader, specializing in operations, digital transformation, project delivery, and organizational change management.
+This experience has been developed in increasingly responsible leadership positions across automotive, aerospace, and military sectors.

 <div class="gallery-box">
   <div class="gallery gallery--post">